raghavawasthi24/Youtube/README.md

 `git clone https://github.com/raghavawasthi24/Youtube.git`

 2.Use `npm i` to install all dependencies

-3.
+3.To run the application,use

+`npm start` and react app will start running at  [http://localhost:3000](http://localhost:3000)

 ## Available Scripts